 - Infected Wounds causes Shred and Mangle to slow the enemy.

 - Skull Bash charges and whacks the opponent, interrupting his cast and locking out that school of spell (eg: nature) for 4 seconds.
-The glyph adds two seconds to the lockout.

 - Maim for the stun.

 - Stampeding Roar breaks the team from of roots and snares and increases speed.